If you’ve had a baby on board during the coldest months, you’ll recognise a few of these…

 5. You’re less likely to get a seat because everyone looks pregnant…

 No, it’s not three jumpers and leftover holiday weight – I’m growing a baby in there!
 When everyone is bundled up in their winter warmers, it’s much harder to tell who’s pregnant.
-You’ll probably want to shed some layers on a busy train or bus anyway, and this also ensures your bump is visible to those in priority seating.
+But as you’ll probably want to shed some layers on a busy train or bus anyway, this will help ensure your bump is visible to those sitting in priority seating.

 6. Catching a cold feels way worse